gersf11/DataCleaning/README.md

 The script run_analysis.R should run as long as all other scripts are in current workspace. run_analysis will 'Source' all scripts automatically.

 get_summary uses plyr and dplyr.
 These libraries are loaded inside the code but the script doesn't install them.
 If they are not installed, script will fail.

+## Output

+The script produces two txt files:
+"complete_clean_data_set.txt" - This file has all the measurements of the relevant variables from raw data "tidy_data_set.txt" - Contains a summary with the mean of each relevant variable grouped by subject and activity

+See [Code book](https://github.com/gersf11/DataCleaning/blob/master/Codebook.md) for more details on the output files